zakyabdurrahman/brummbar/README.md

 ## A Discord music bot

 ## Description
 Brummbär is a Python discord music bot made using discord.ext module and Pomice to interact with Lavalink API to deliver high quality audio from Youtube.
 Following the end of Rythym, I decided to make my own music bot.
 It have a feature which make getting the right song from youtube search easier by allowing you to look up 5 top results from Youtube search based on keyword you entered.
-Other than that, it has normal features for a music bot such as making a playlist, stopping, etc
+Other than that, it has normal features for a music bot such as making a playlist, stopping, etc. It also can be used to quickly grab a wikipedia article by keyword

 ### Usage
 ### Music Function